 Students are allotted one day to make up any assignment they missed while absent for each day the student is absent.

-Students have no more than five days to turn in a late formative assignment.
+Generally, students are given dues dates and ample time to complete missing assignments.
 After this point, the assignment will no longer be accepted for credit.

 Students may retake one summative assignment per nine weeks.
-The teacher may choose which summative assignment the students will be permitted to retake.
+Usually, I choose which summative assignment the students will be permitted to retake.
 In order to retake the summative assignment all related formative assignments must be submitted, as well as a remediation assignment the teacher assigns related to the summative assignment.

 To better meet the Common Core standards, some assignments will be completed and submitted using technology.

 Students will be provided class time to complete assignments requiring the use of technology; however, students needing more time for these assignments (including if they were absent) will need to access the program/app on their own.
-Our media center is a great place to access the program.
-There is also a student computer located in our classroom to be used for individual assignments during Warrior Time.
-Students will need to plan accordingly.
+Our media center is a great place to access the program before school or during Warrior Time.
+Students will need to plan accordingly and let me know when technology becomes a problem.
 Lack of technology at home will not be a valid excuse for an incomplete or missing assignment.

 Students will also be permitted to participate in BYOT (Bring Your Own Technology).
 Use of individual devices will not be permitted when the assignment is not a BYOT assignment.